yiioverflow/yii2-imap/README.md

 # Contribute
 Feel free to contribute.
 If you have ideas for examples, add them to the repo and send in a pull request.

+# Apreciate
+Dont forgett o Leave me a "star" if you like it.
+Enjoy coding!